 We put up a job posting for a summer internship and received hundreds of applications.
 Many of these applications were so similar that it came down to nitty-gritty things that set some applications apart from others.

 I felt bad choosing one resume over another because I thought about the college student on the other side who might think they didn’t move forward because they were unqualified.
 I turned to a couple of my friends who had experience as recruiters to help me narrow it down.
 And here’s what I learned — small things can make or break your internship application.

-Here are eight small things that set similar candidates apart from each other.
+Here are nine small things that set similar candidates apart from each other.
 DISCLAIMER: It’s possible that none of the information on this blog post is new information to you.
-But I can tell you from first-hand experience, these eight well-known things helped us narrow 50 similar internship applications down to 3.
+But I can tell you from first-hand experience, these nine well-known things helped us narrow 50 similar internship applications down to 3.

 Your resume doesn’t need to be one of those colorful, fancy ones you see being sold on Etsy.
 Unless you are a creative applying for a job where you need to show off your artistic skills.
 But your resume does need to be easy to scan.

 Here’s how you can find out if your resume is scan-able:

 - Have someone who hasn’t seen your resume before, read the job description you are applying for

 - Hand them a printed version of your resume